Menu

 Whilst almost all pre-consumer waste PE and PP (eg factory offcuts, the provenance of which is known) is recycled, most of the post-consumer PE and PP is not.

-See the video at https://youtu.be/NLkfpjJoNkA which explains why recycling of post-consumer plastic makes very little sense in economic or environmental terms.
+There is a very good video which explains why recycling of post-consumer plastic makes very little sense in economic or environmental terms.

 According to the Los Angeles Times (24.8.23) recyclers do not want plastic bags.
 “They wind themselves around the idlers and pulleys of the conveyor belts, jam the bed knives in the shredders, get tangled in the shafts of the disc screens and snarl the parallel paddles of the ballistic separators.”